Heavy metal genres: Funeral doom

 Funeral doom is a style of doom metal that crosses death-doom with funeral dirge music.
-It is played at a very slow tempo, and places an emphasis on evoking a sense of emptiness and despair.
+It is played at a very slow tempo and places an emphasis on evoking a sense of emptiness and despair.
 Typically, electric guitars are heavily distorted, and dark ambient aspects such as keyboards or synthesizers are often used to create a "dreamlike" atmosphere.
 Vocals consist of mournful chants or growls and are often in the background.
 Funeral doom was pioneered by Mournful Congregation (Australia), Esoteric (United Kingdom), Evoken (United States), Funeral (Norway), Thergothon (Finland), Skepticism (Finland) and Corrupted (Japan).

 Sludge metal

-Sludge metal began as a derivative of doom metal, incorporating hardcore punk and elements of Southern rock.
+Sludge metal began in the early–to–mid–1980s when hardcore punk bands like Black Flag and Flipper began slowing their tempos and incorporating elements of doom metal.
+This style then spread to Washington, where the Melvins would go on to be described by publications such as Revolver as the band that "invented sludge".
+By the 1990s, Louisiana developed one of the largest and influential sludge metal scenes, with bands like Acid Bath, Crowbar, Down and Eyehategod.
 Many sludge bands compose slow and heavy songs that contain brief hardcore passages.
 However, some bands emphasize fast tempos throughout their music.
 The string instruments are heavily distorted and are often played with large amounts of feedback to produce an abrasive, sludgy sound.
 Drumming is often performed in typical doom metal fashion, but drummers may employ hardcore d-beat or double-kick drumming during faster passages.
 Vocals are usually shouted or screamed, and lyrics are generally pessimistic in nature.
 Suffering, drug abuse, politics, and anger towards society are common lyrical themes.
-New Orleans with its metal scene is often considered as its birthplace.
-The style was pioneered in the early 1990s by bands such as Eyehategod, Crowbar, Buzzoven and Acid Bath.

 Stoner metal

 Stoner rock or stoner metal is typically slow-to-mid tempo, low-tuned, and bass-heavy.
-It combines elements of psychedelic rock, blues-rock and doom metal, often with melodic vocals and 'retro' production.
+It combines elements of psychedelic rock, blues rock and doom metal, often with melodic vocals and 'retro' production.
 The genre emerged during the early 1990s, and was pioneered foremost by the Californian bands Kyuss and Sleep.
 Other prominent stoner metal bands include Acid King and Electric Wizard.

 Extreme metal

 Extreme metal consists of a number of related heavy metal music subgenres that have developed since the early 1980s, usually characterized by a more abrasive, harsher, underground, non-commercialized style or sound nearly always associated with genres like black metal, death metal, doom metal, thrash metal, and sometimes speed metal.
+Extreme Metal music is largely characterised by its sonic extremity.
+This can be seen in the genre’s utilisation of extreme forms of tempo (both slow and fast), unconventional song structures, sound-scapes of amplified distortion and vocal manipulations, and lyrical themes that include death, violence and the occult.

 Extreme metal is by definition a counterculture.
 Though many extreme sub-styles are not very well known to mainstream music fans, extreme metal has influenced an array of musical performers inside and outside of heavy metal.

 Examples of extreme metal bands include Meshuggah, Cradle of Filth, Celtic Frost, Strapping Young Lad, Dissection, and the first two albums of Venom.